Stableford: Scoring

 The number of points awarded on each hole is determined based on comparison of the number of strokes taken to a fixed score, usually par.
 This fixed score is then adjusted in relation to the player's handicap.
 Once players have taken two strokes more than the adjusted fixed score, they may abandon the hole and move on to the next, as it is then not possible to score any points on that hole.
 Because of this, it is still possible to be competitive even allowing for a few bad holes.
 At the end of the round, the number of points scored on each hole is totaled to give a final score.
 The winner of a Stableford competition is the player with the highest point total.
 Final scores may be modified for all players using the Competition Stableford Adjustment system.

 In the United Kingdom, the fixed score would be adjusted as per the stroke indexes (SI) of the holes, starting at the lowest stroke index 1 hole, through to the highest, stroke index 18.
 For example, a 12 handicap golfer would increase the fixed score on holes indexed 1 through 12, a 24 handicap player would increase the score by two on holes indexed 1 through 6 and by one for the rest, and a plus handicap player would reduce the fixed scores starting at the stroke index 18 hole.

 The number of points awarded per hole as specified by The R&A and the United States Golf Association are as follows:

-This linear scoring version of Stableford is essentially the same as traditional stroke play where the maximum score for each hole is limited to a double bogey.
+This linear scoring version of Stableford is mathematically equivalent to traditional stroke play but with the maximum score for each hole capped at a double bogey.

 Modified Stableford

 The standard Stableford system can be altered to use different point levels, commonly referred to as a Modified Stableford system.
 It is a maximum score system.
-For example, in professional golf, the following scoring table has been used, and was used at the Barracuda Championship on the PGA Tour in July 2019.
+For example, in professional golf, the following scoring table has been used at the Barracuda Championship on the PGA Tour.

 This points scale encourages aggressive play, since the reward for scoring under par is higher than the penalty for scoring over par.
 The maximum score is two strokes over par; once a player has made his shot and is one stroke over par, he may concede, pick up the ball, take a double bogey, and proceed to the next hole without penalty.